purdue-tracelab/go1_cpp_cmake/README.md

 This way, you'll always catch pre-build issues on the spot.
 If those pass and you still get errors, you likely mishandled information inside the script instead of leaving syntax errors.
 Follow the existing formats, use ChatGPT, or ask me to make sure you understand how to make those changes, if you so desire.
 I'm going to move on to implementing a personal repo for legged and manipulator robots in general, since I'd like to explore reinforcement learning and other model-based techniques to improve my understanding and skills for the job.

 Finally, my code in here is not perfect.
-There are parts that aren't perfect (mostly the state estimator tunings) and parts that aren't finished (terrain adaptation, more robust MPC to use early contacts for stance control) that can be implemented and perfected by you!
+There are parts that aren't ideal (mostly the state estimator tunings) and parts that aren't finished (terrain adaptation, more robust MPC to use early contacts for stance control) that can be implemented and perfected by you!
 If there's anything I'd like you to learn from this, it's how to properly manage a repo with a ton of moving parts and make it clear to debug for yourself and others in the future.
 By all means, make code that looks and works better than this, so you can save everybody's time and energy in the future, including yours.
 Otherwise, thanks for reading!
-Big shoutout to Zijian, I-Chia, Zenan, Wenxi, Muqun, Falak, AJ, Katy, Annalise, Andy, Prof. Gu, and you.
+Big shoutout to Prof. Gu, Zijian, I-Chia, Zenan, Wenxi, Muqun, Falak, AJ, Katy, Leo, Annalise, Andy, and you.

 ## Troubleshooting